 On-Page SEO

 Most of the time when someone talks about optimizing a website, or page, or post, they’re talking about On-Page SEO.
-These are all the ways that a site can be tuned visibily: the stuff that both therapists and their potential clients see on their site, such as the text on the front page.
+These are all the ways that a site can be tuned visibly: the stuff that both therapists and their potential clients see on their site, such as the text on the front page.

 The Meta Title Tag